 - Keurig’s My K-Cup: This is Keurig’s own reusable pod.
 It comes in a variety of sizes to fit different Keurig models.

-- Compostable Pods: Companies like Uncommon Coffee Roasters, OneCoffee and San Francisco Bay make single-use coffee pods that are 99 to 100 percent compostable.
+- Compostable Pods: Companies like Uncommon Coffee Roasters and OneCoffee make single-use coffee pods that are 99 to 100 percent compostable.

 - EkoBrew: Makes a stainless steel reusable pod that will keep your coffee fresh and tasty even after repeated uses.

 See?
 All it takes is some out-of-the-pod thinking to make your morning caffeine fix a little greener and your home a little more organized.
-If you’re feeling inspired, check out our Reuse & Recycle section for clever ways to upcycle plastic bottles, get creative with leftover paint and more.
+If you’re feeling inspired, check out our Reuse & Recycle section for clever ways to upcycle plastic bottles, reuse glass jars and more.
 Got your own genius ideas for reusing K-Cups?
 Share them in the comments.